Terms of reference

 - identify required community tools and facilities

-- make decisions regarding the creation, closure, merger or re-focus of Local Networks, Technical and Professional Networks and other formal communities to the Knowledge Services and Solutions Board as deemed necessary, taking into account any recommendations received from the Communities Committees and other communities
+- make decisions regarding the creation, closure, merger or re-focus of Local Networks, Technical Networks and other formal communities to the Knowledge Services and Solutions Board as deemed necessary, taking into account any recommendations received from the Communities Committees and other communities

 - resolve difficult communities issues, as required.

-7. The fifteen include three members, who must be actively involved in one or more IET communities, elected from and by the membership.
+7. The fourteen include three members, who must be actively involved in one or more IET communities, elected from and by the membership.
 At least one of these three members should be under the age of 30 at the time of their election.

-8. The fifteen include three members, who must be actively involved in one or more IET communities, appointed by the Knowledge Services and Solutions Board.
+8. The fourteen include three members, who must be actively involved in one or more IET communities, appointed by the Knowledge Services and Solutions Board.
 At least one of these three members should be under the age of 30 at the time of their appointment.

 9. The Communities Resourcing Committee will meet virtually as required for short meetings and will require up to three physical meetings per year.